Guilty (PJ Harvey song): Background and recording

-Lyrics and music
+Music and lyrics

 "Guilty" was written by Harvey and has a length of three minutes and 55 seconds.
 According to the International Standard Musical Work Code database, the song's official title is "He Must Be Guilty", with "Guilty" registered as an alternate title.
 It has been described as "dark [and] dramatic" by Exclaim!, with Consequence of Sound adding that the subject matter of drone strikes by the United States "[calls] out the unfairness in what we label justice" and "fits well within the core concept" behind The Hope Six Demolition Project; Paste said the song's lyrics "frankly condemns what is believed to be justice and equality in the global perspective."

 Harvey's vocals on "Guilty" are in a lower register than most of her recordings on White Chalk (2007), Let England Shake (2011) and The Hope Six Demolition Project, on which she "predominantly used her hauntingly distanced upper register rather than the gravelly blues-steeped style" of her earlier material, according to Flavorwire.